 But Northwest Smith reminds me quite nicely in the same vein as Michael Moorcock's Elric.
 This reviewer writes of Northwest Smith: "We are told repeatedly that he is an Earthman, though it is only in the later stories that we actually see him on Earth; for all his sentimental attachment, Earth is a place to come from, not a place to be.
 He is subtly marked as an alien by his eyes, which are colourless.
 It is only a small step to see the colourless eyes of Northwest Smith turning into the albinoism of another wanderer from exotic adventure to exotic adventure, Michael Moorcock's Elric."

+The question isn't where does Northwest Smith fit in but when?!
+We know that the cycles of Law & Chaos repeat endlessly upon themselves over & over again until the end of all things.
 C.L.
 Moore's Shambleau tale feels like a book end to a struggle that we as humans don't have a clue about.
 The Shambleau feels like she (it?!?) feels like a left over bio weapon created by the elder things or perhaps the ancient Melnibonéan sorcerer king's black magicians.
 No but it might be something that the Melnibonéan used or deployed as a tool of addiction & seduction.

 C. L. Moore's Shambleau as illustrated by the one and only Jean-Claude Forest, the creator of Barbarella.
 It's available over at the Cool French Comics site.
-You can find it here
+You can find it here.

-the ancient Melnibonéan legacies.
+The Shambleau has all of the hallmarks of the the ancient Melnibonéan legacies.
 The Shambleau is an intimate cosmic horror that at the same time feeds upon both the soul & the dignity of its victims.
 Again this has the sardonic humor & inhuman horro of the Melnibonéan race.
-I'm I saying that the
+I'm I saying that the Melnibonéan's created the Shambleau?!
+Nope, but the creature has many of the hall marks & weirdness that we find within the stories & novels of Elric & his doomed Melnibonéan race.
+And just because it wears the shape of a little brown girl creature don't think that it is one even remotely.
+James Garrison of the Old School Heretic blog goes into the racially charged aspects of the Shambleau far better then I here.

 But the fact that every planets seem to be inhabited by every shade, stripe, & tendriled human variation has been lost on DM Ricky or DM Steve.
 Shambleau evokes the same disgust that Elric's drug addiction passages do.
 The Shambleau is 'need' incarnate both sexual, & soul perhaps even other.
 And yes C.L.Moore's writings are Space Westerns but like her protege' Leigh Brackett.
 The Space Western here is one that evokes the fact that humanity is pushing out the older races.
 The monster could easily be at home on Hyperborea of the Astonishing Swordsmen & Sorcerers rpg or on Clark Ashton Smith's Zothique.
 And that's one of the beauties of the alien thing.
 At this point the race is so ancient that even it has no idea how many millions of years of the Shambleau is.
-And there's an undercurrent of HPL alieness &
+And there's an undercurrent of HPL alieness & Cosmicism ro it.
+The thing is that the alien Shambleau could be at home on some alien back water boom town or found operating within the Young Kingdom's at a brothel or worse.
+According to the Shambleau wiki entry;

 "Several commentators refer to the lynching scene that starts the story.
 Thomas F. Bertonneau remarks that "Moore's protagonist gets into trouble by rescuing what appears to be a young woman from a Martian lynch-mob: his sense of the dignity of the persecuted victim leads him to put himself in danger by opposing the witch-hunters.
 (Later, Smith has to be rescued from the young woman, who turns out to be a monster in disguise; victimhood can be a disguise.)"[1]